-21. Plaintiffs Carol Clarkson and Dave Clarkson are residents and citizens of Beaverton, Michigan.
-The breach of the Secord Dam caused flooding of one or more of their personal and rental homes and properties.
-Moreover, the collapse of the Edenville Dam and draining of Wixom Lake will cause the reduction in property values.
+Clawson, Michigan.
+Mr. and Mrs. Boyd own a home in Beaverton, Michigan on Wixom Lake.
+The breach of the Secord Dam and Smallwood Dam caused flooding of one or more of their properties.
+Moreover, the collapse of the Edenville Dam and draining of Wixom Lake has caused and will cause a reduction in property values.
 As a result of Defendants' actions as described herein, Plaintiffs have suffered and will suffer damages.
-22. Plaintiff Jennifer Rivard is a resident and citizen of Midland,